Aryetis/AutoPauseStealth/README.md

 ----------

-## Where do I download it ?
-How do I install it ?
+**2 SOLUTIONS :**

-2 solutions :
+1/ Manual installation :

-Check the Release page https://github.com/Aryetis/AutoPauseStealth/releases and donwload the latest release
+- Check the <a href="https://github.com/Aryetis/AutoPauseStealth/releases">Release page</a> and donwload the latest AutoPauseStealth-\*.zip

-Use ModAssistant to install the bare minimal mods / requirements : BSIPA, BeatSaberMarkupLanguage
+- Use <a href="https://github.com/Assistant/ModAssistant">ModAssistant</a> to install the bare minimal mods / requirements : BSIPA, BeatSaberMarkupLanguage

-Copy the AutoPauseStealth.dll in the following folder [SteamFolder]\steamapps\common\Beat Saber\Plugins
+- Copy the AutoPauseStealth.dll from the release's page .zip in the following folder [SteamFolder]\steamapps\common\Beat Saber\Plugins

 **Or**

-Wait for it to show up in ModAssistant and downnload it there
+2/ Wait for it to show up in ModAssistant and downnload it there

 ----------